Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Synca JP-3000

-For buyers with upper and mid-back pain who also need confirmed fit at the extremes -- from 4'8" to 6'6", at up to 300 lbs -- the Daiwa Relax 2 Zero 3D is the more practical and $2,000 less expensive choice.
+For buyers with upper and mid-back pain who also need confirmed fit at the extremes, from 4 feet 8 inches to 6 feet 6 inches, at up to 300 lbs, the Daiwa Relax 2 Zero 3D is the more practical and lower-priced choice.
 The inversion stretch program is a standout feature for spinal decompression not found in the JP-3000.

 For buyers who want Japanese manufacturing quality and a 5D roller system with advanced rhythm and pattern variation, the Synca JP-3000 justifies the premium.
 Made in Japan with an 8% affiliate program and a strong support network via Synca Wellness, it is the choice when manufacturing precision and roller sophistication matter more than price.